Self-Advocacy

 know your rights

 In order to advocate for what you want, it is important to first know your human rights.
 These are your rights all the time and they follow you wherever you go.
-Check out the video above of the U4C Leadership Collective explaining the human rights of people with disabilities.
+Check out this video of the U4C Leadership Collective explaining the human rights of people with disabilities.

 Rita Young interviews Darien Todd about SDM on Real Talk with Rita, asking questions about how SDM works and how people with disabilities can be supported using SDM as an alternative to legal guardianship or other more restrictive practices.